Training-Dummy/howtoforge_git_ubuntu/README.md

   ```

 ## Creating an SSH Key
 An SSH key is a cryptographically secure identifier.
-It’s like a really long password used to identify your machine.
-GitHub uses SSH keys to allow you to upload to your repository without having to type in your username and password every time.
+It’s like a really long password used to identify your machine, which can be used by GitHub without having to type in your username and password every time.
 [Create an SSH key](https://www.theodinproject.com/lessons/foundations-setting-up-git#step-23-create-an-ssh-key)

 - **Check for Existing SSH Keys**
   [Checking for Existing SSH Keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys)